laurabravo97/dynamic_functional_connectivity_analysis/README.md

 In addition, indices to classify the different states of brain connectivity (i.e. connectivity patterns) were obtained: proportion of windows and Mean Dwell Time (MDT) in each state, and Probability of Transition (PT) to other states to each specific one.

-Statistical test to assess parametric assumptions, t-tests and Mann-Whitney non-parametric test for between-group differences using scipy.
+Some statistical tests using scipy.